They're More Than Just Names, You Know

-Nouns can be classified further into count or countable nouns, which name anything that can be counted (four cats), and which can be combined with numerals or some other kind of quantifier, such as "one" or "several."
+Nouns can be classified further into count (or countable) and noncount nouns.
+Count nouns name anything that can be counted (e.g., four cats) and can be combined with numerals or some other kind of quantifier, such as one or several.
 Most common nouns in English can be counted.
 They can be singular or plural.

 My cats are black.

-Non-count nouns name something, usually a substance or a concept that cannot be counted (air, mud, and anger).
-We usually treat non-count nouns as singular, and use a singular verb.
+Noncount nouns name something, usually a substance or a concept, that cannot be counted (e.g., air, mud, and anger).
+We usually treat non-count nouns as singular and use a singular verb.

 This news is very important.